Bloc/portfolio-kami/_portfolio/carboncopier.md

 ## Installation

 When installing, make sure your Zendesk subdomain, email and an API key are filled in correctly.
-As part of the installation process
+As part of the installation process, the app will create everything you need.
+One target, a trigger, and 2 custom fields (one for users, one for organizations).

 ## Using Carbon Copier

-First pass at building the site relied on vanilla Javascript.
-It was a great exercise, and an excellent learning opportunity to dive into event listeners.
-The site was refactored using jQuery, with some added functionality thrown in beyond the original specifications (e.g. hiding the play bar until the first song is playing).
-Music playing is built on the Buzz library.
+Using Carbon Copier is super easy.
+Add end-user emails or user IDs (comma separated) to the **Emails to CC** fields on any User or any Organization.

+When a new ticket is created on that Users behalf, or as part of an Organization, any noted end-users will be added to the ticket as a CC.

 ## Known Limitations